August 15, 2018

 No matter what tips and tricks you want to learn about in NoveList and LibraryAware, we’ve got training for you, from printable search strategies you can keep at the desk, to live training, to quick-hits YouTube tutorials.
 If you want your training to come to your inbox, we’ve got a quarterly training newsletter you can sign up for.

 To celebrate the launch of themes, we’ve got a special webinar for you.
-NoveList metadata strategy manager Cathleen Keyser and readers’ advisor extraordinaire Becky Spratford will be talking themes, including how we came up with our lists and how to talk about them with your patrons.
+NoveList metadata strategy manager Cathleen Keyser and readers’ advisor extraordinaire Becky Spratford discuss themes, including how we came up with our lists and how to talk about them with your patrons.

 Jennifer Lohmann is the Director of Sales & Marketing.